anaconda/anaconda-auth/libs/anaconda-cloud-auth/README.md

 ## Configuration

-You can configure `anaconda-cloud-auth` by setting `ANACONDA_CLOUD_` environment variables or use a `.env` file.
+You can configure `anaconda-cloud-auth` by setting one or more `ANACONDA_CLOUD_` environment variables or use a `.env` file.
 The `.env` file must be in your current working directory.
 An example template is provided in the repo, which contains the following options, which are the default values.

 ```dotenv
 # Logging level